⚡ Quick Start

 - ✅ ADscan installed (Installation guide)

-- ✅ Dependencies installed (
+- ✅ Docker installed and running (

-adscan install) - ✅ Root/sudo access
+adscan install) - ✅ Sudo access (ADscan will prompt when needed)

 - ✅ Network access to target domain